-Since were into those early days of autumn, this is probably more likely to be a “clean out the garden” or “clean out the CSA box” mixed vegetable curry for most of you.
+I first made this a few years ago during the early days of autumn, intending it to be more of a “clean out the garden” or “clean out the CSA box” mixed vegetable curry.
 I didn’t have that problem this year (my garden was the epic failure of all failures), but I have been in the mood to cook more often with the dropping temperatures, which means lots of veggie odds and ends to use up from meals past cooked and blogged.
 When this happens I usually end up throwing them into a curry of some sort.

 - 1 medium onion, diced